Convicted paedophile brands residential school abuse allegations ‘rubbish’

 On Tuesday, an ex-teacher referred to as Evan gave evidence via videolink from prison, where he is serving an eight-year sentence for sex offences.

-The rapist was jailed at the High Court in Edinburgh in 2021 for seven charges against five girls aged 12 to 16.
+The rapist was jailed at the High Court in Edinburgh in 2021 for seven offences against five girls aged 12 to 16.

 Three of these overlapped the period when he was a teacher at Ovenstone Residential School in Pittenweem, Fife, in the 1980s – though the girls were not pupils there.